paulwarren/nzde/dict/B/README.md

 >  <b>PRATT</b> .. another party of men were employed in forming a shorter cut over the hills, since known as the 'bridle path.' <i>(1877,Colonial Experiences,217</i>)

 >  <b>BARKER</b> .. the track resembled a broken rocky staircase more than a bridle-path. <i>(1873,Station Amusements in NZ,10</i>)

-## Bridle Path

- <i>n.</i> the (original) track over the hill from Lyttelton to Christhurch

->  <b>ADAMS</b> Two or three hundred yards in advance is the foot of the `bridlepath', a steep and narrow road leading directly over the range of hills at the back of [Lyttelton]. <i>(1853,Spring in the Canterbury Settlement, A,27</i>)

->  <b>ADAMS</b> Two or three hundred yards in advance, is the foot of the `bridlepath', a steep and narrow road leading directly over the range of hills ... to the ferry across the Heathcote on the way to Christchurch. <i>(1853,Spring in the Canterbury Settlement, A,27</i>)

->  <b>THOMSON</b> `Dear me!' petulantly exclaimed a lady who had lately landed, and was being conducted over the bridle-path by a friend who had gone into port to meet her. <i>(1867,Twelve Years in Canterbury,7</i>)

->  <b>GUTHRIE</b> Some of them remained in the emigrant barracks at Port Cooper for a few days; but almost immediately the greater number started to walk over a recently made Bridle Path to the plains beyond. <i>(1930,NZ Memories,120</i>)

->  <b>CRESSWELL</b> Although the Pilgrims could cross the hills to the Plain over the Bridle Path - and could carry their lighter belongings; all heavy luggage had to go to Christchurch by sea and then up the Avon River. <i>(1951,Canterbury Tales,26</i>)

->  I went to the ferry instead, along the Bridle Path which finished so far. <i>(Jan 23, 1851,Journal of Edward Ward,115,1951 ed.</i>)

->  Moved by Mr. Shand ...
-That the bridle track be made practicable from the bridle-path to Christchurch. <i>(Apr 12, 1851,Lyttelton Times,3</i>)